-While previous models give an indication on what types of innovative firms were more (less) resilient to the Covid-19 crisis in the short-run and in general, we also want to investigate what types of firms suffered a long-term negative impact of pandemic.
-For this purpose, we first apply probit model (1), but with dependent variable RES^{} associated with an indicator for the number of sub-periods for which a firm used compensation schemes (see assumption 2).
-This model is applied conditionally to the use of compensation schemes and is estimated for i=1, ..., 1410 (the number of firms in our sample that used Covid-19-related compensation schemes during the period March 2020-February 2022).
-We then apply a duration model13 to estimate a firm's probability of exiting from the compensation schemes in the given sub-period (conditional on the use of compensation until this sub-period) versus using compensation schemes until the end of pandemic, i.e. until the last wave of the pandemic in December 2021-February 2022.
-The estimation results for duration of compensation use for the different approaches to innovation are presented in Table 5.1.
+While previous models give an indication on what types of innovative firms were more (less) resilient to the COVID-19 crisis in the short-run and in general, we also want to investigate what types of firms suffered a long-term negative impact of the pandemic.
+For this purpose, we first apply probit model (1), but with dependent variable RES associated with an indicator for the number of sub-periods for which a firm used compensation schemes (see Assumption 2).
+This model is applied conditionally to the use of compensation schemes and is estimated for i = 1, ..., 1410 (the number of firms in our sample that used COVID-19-related compensation schemes during the period March 2020-February 2022).
+We then apply a duration model to estimate a firm's probability of exiting from the compensation schemes in the given sub-period (conditional on the use of compensation until this sub-period) versus using compensation schemes until the end of pandemic, i.e., until the last wave of the pandemic in December 2021-February 2022.
+(The duration model is a statistical model that estimates the amount of time it takes for a certain event to occur.
+This type of model is commonly used in economics to study, e.g., state dependence in unemployment and the duration of receipt of welfare benefits.
+They are also used in fields such as finance to forecast the length of time it will take to pay off a loan, in engineering to forecast the length of time it will take to complete a project, and in health research to study survival rates for different medical treatments, also then called 'survival analysis'.)
+The estimation results for the duration of compensation use for the different approaches to innovation are presented in Table 6.